washingtonstateuniversity/WSUWP-Build-Plugins-Public/wsuwp-admin/README.md

 ## Customizations

+### 0.1.1

+* Filter a forked WP Document Revisions to remove support for WebDAV

 ### 0.1.0

 * Filter Safe Redirect Manager to support a maximum of 500 redirects, from the default of 150.